cheshirekow/cmake_format/cmake_format/doc/usage.rst

                             enable comment markup parsing and reflow
       --first-comment-is-literal [FIRST_COMMENT_IS_LITERAL]
-                            If comment markup is enabled, don't reflow the first comment block in eachlistfile.
-Use this to preserve formatting of your copyright/licensestatements.
+                            If comment markup is enabled, don't reflow the first comment block in each listfile.
+Use this to preserve formatting of your copyright/license statements.
       --literal-comment-pattern LITERAL_COMMENT_PATTERN
-                            If comment markup is enabled, don't reflow any comment block which matchesthis (regex) pattern.
+                            If comment markup is enabled, don't reflow any comment block which matches this (regex) pattern.
 Default is `None` (disabled).
       --fence-pattern FENCE_PATTERN
                             Regular expression to match preformat fences in